Geonkick-Synthesizer/geonkick/README.md

   - Functional manual tests
   - Build and test on: Debian, Ubuntu, Fedora and KXStudio
 * Logo design
-  - The design of logo to be used as an application icon
+  - Logo design to be used as an application icon [i]

 Note: The realease of version 1.0 will not provide install packages.
       This maybe added later after the release.